Musculoskeletal PRP Applications

 Evidence-Based Outcomes

-Superior long-term outcomes to corticosteroids for tennis elbow and patellar tendinopathy.
+Superior long-term outcomes to corticosteroids for tennis elbow & patellar tendinopathy.

-Delayed OA progression and reduced pain scores in early knee osteoarthritis.
+Delayed OA progression and reduced pain scores in early-to-moderate knee osteoarthritis.

 Improved tendon structural healing on ultrasound or MRI post-treatment.